johanvanl/small-python-projects/README.md

-# small-python-projects
+# Small Python Projects
-Small Python Projects
+More information can be found in each directory.